MadalinaPatrichi/uob-cloud-computing/content/book/chapter_1/Chapter_1.md

 ![webapp plus database](./webapp2.png)

 In this architecture, we can refer to the webserver as being _stateless_ (in the sense that it isn't responsible for any of the application's _state_).
 This has a number of advantages, in particular it lets us create multiple identical webservers all connecting to the same database.
-This might let us server more users, and we can be confident in not losing data if a webserver crashes or hardware fails.
-Having multiple copies of the database is also possible - and is another good reason why we should use a dedicated database.
+This might let us serve more users, and we can be confident in not losing data if a webserver crashes or hardware fails.
+Stateless applications are also easier to test and make analysis of complex systems easier.

+Database software often gives guarantees about the kinds of things that can and can't happen on failure.
+You are often trading off one kind of guarantee against another.
+Running the database on multiple computers is also possible, but making sure they agree with each other is not straightforward - this is another good reason why we should use a dedicated database.

 *Aside:* Most architecture diagrams are just boxes and lines, but databases are usually drawn as cylinders.
 Why?
 Because they store data on disks and early disks were cylindrical: